nofitnessforpurpose/TopSlotRetroIOBasic/README.md

 <br>

 ## Use Case
 The design presents a classic recomended interface to the Top Slot hardware.
 Though not the principle goal, an immediate advantage is that the device supports 'Out of the box' 5 VOLT TTL RS232 hardware support capabilty.
 As the I/O lines are selected from the internal on microcontroller RS232 hardware lines.
 Further, it is code compatible with the classic Comms adaptor (though of course has no on board RS232 ROM).
 It is anticiapted this device can be readily built and code reside on internal memory (A:) or a Side Slot (B: or C:) location.
 <BR>
 <BR>
-*** IMPORTANT NOTE - DO NOT CONNECT DIRECTLY TO RS232 LEVELS - IT WILL DEGRADE THE DEVICE ! ***
+*** IMPORTANT NOTE - DO NOT CONNECT DIRECTLY TO <a target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/RS-232">RS232 LEVELS</a> - IT WILL DEGRADE THE DEVICE ! ***
 <BR>
 <BR>
-Testing indicatged good compatability, with the exception of DTR i.e. hardware not implemented, with <a href="http://www.lostgallifreyan.net/Software/ORG-Link/ORG-Link.htm">ORG-Link</a> when coupled with an <a href="https://ftdichip.com/products/ttl-232r-5v/">FTDI 5 Volt to RS232 Convertor</a> connected to an IBM compatible computer.
+Testing indicatged good compatability, with the exception of DTR i.e. hardware not implemented, with <a href="http://www.lostgallifreyan.net/Software/ORG-Link/ORG-Link.htm">ORG-Link</a> when coupled with an <a href="https://ftdichip.com/products/ttl-232r-5v/">FTDI 5 Volt to RS232 Convertor</a> connected to an IBM PC compatible system.

 A minimal configuration requires:
 - 4 layer PCB